softwarelma/word_translator_py/README.md

 # word_translator_py

-A word translator using [WordReference](https://wordreference.com) and returning data as object, dict or json.
+A word translator using [WordReference](https://wordreference.com) for retrieving all information contained in the HTML document and returning data (encoded or decoded) as object, dict or json.

 ## Installation